Research Center in Entrepreneurial History: A note on Fritz Redlich and Germany

 Fritz Redlich opposed and satirized the antisemitism of Nazi Germany as well as Third Reich iterations of lebensraum.
-As late as 1976, however, he continued to cite Eduard Wechssler's formulations of Karl Mannheim's theory of generations.
+As late as 1976, however, he continued to cite Eduard Wechssler's (mis)interpretations of Karl Mannheim's theory of generations.
 Redlich did so in order to sustain his own conceived "generation's" pre-Nazi zeitgeist in fin-de-siècle sociocultural evolution.
 He also periodically returned to his notion of reizbarkeit, which he glossed in English as " 'Impressionism' [instead of 'a choleric nationalism']," in order to explain the conceptual underpinnings of " 'my work.' " In 1964, he elaborated on reizbarkeit as “ 'half or entire nights spent alone in harmony with the nature of the [German] homeland [that] cannot be separated from my intellectual development' ” as well as a life commitment " 'to defend the inherited cultural patrimony and the ravines of the Reich.' " In a 2018 conference paper, Monika Poettinger argued that, "as apparent from his own recount, Redlich did not regret his involvement in nationalist movements," although he distinguished such movements from "extremism."
-For instance, Redlich confirmed his endorsement of Gustav Stresemann and the German People's Party during the Weimar Republic.
+For instance, Redlich endorsed Gustav Stresemann and the German People's Party during the Weimar Republic.
 In 1964, Redlich disclosed that he even joined the German People's Party's Reichsklub, "notwithstanding that the Volkspartei had a clear-cut position in regard to the Judenfrage, the party accepted among its rank the Jews who had proved their German nationalist sentiments."